Platform Landing Zone: Part 2 - Building the Foundation for Enterprise Azure

 Overview

-The table below outlines the GitHub Action Release workflows that we will implement across the different deployments.
+The table below outlines the GitHub Action Release workflows that we will leverage to deploy the Platform Landing Zone architecture, including supporting reusable workflows.

 | Repo | Pipeline | Description |